Eirin: Violence

 (1) Violence and attacks against minors, the vulnerable people, and animals.

 (2) Cruelty and brutality that lack sympathy for the victims and take pleasure in violence, especially torture, bizarre dissection of bodies and corpses, and organ removal.

 (3) Aggravated depictions of sexual acts, drug use, heinous crimes, discrimination, and prejudice.

-(4) Violence as sexual perversion, such as murder for pleasure, cannibalism, and sadism.
+(4) Violence such as pleasure killing, cannibalism, sadism and sexual perversion.